-- to maintain and provide a high quality natural, rural and historic environment with a Green Infrastructure network which maximises opportunities for biodiversity value, wildlife and ecological connectivity; - to protect, promote and where possible enhance the quality of the Boroughs landscape and Redditch Borough's other distinctive features; and - to protect and enhance water, air and soil and minimise flood risk. - 8.5.5 Relevant policies include: - Policy 2 Natural Environment; - Policy 3 Flood Risk and Water Management; and - Policy 5 Green Infrastructure. - 8.5.6 Bromsgrove District Local Plan (adopted January 2004) relevant saved policies within the Local Plan are: - Policy DS9 Protection of Designated Environmental Areas; - Policy C9 Development Affecting SSSIs and NNRs; - Policy C10 Development Affecting SWSs and LNRs; - Policy C10A Development Affecting Other Wildlife Sites; - Policy C12 Wildlife Corridors; - Policy C17 Retention of Existing Trees; and - Policy C18 Retention of Existing Woodland. - 8.5.7 Bromsgrove Core Strategy 2 the Core Strategy document for Bromsgrove District is currently in preparation.
+- to maintain and provide a high quality natural, rural and historic environment with a Green Infrastructure network which maximises opportunities for biodiversity value, wildlife and ecological connectivity; - sond Redditch Borough's other distinctive features; and - to protect and enhance water, air and soil and minimise flood risk.

+8.5.5 Relevant policies include:

+- Policy 2 Natural Environment; - Policy 3 Flood Risk and Water Management; and - Policy 5 Green Infrastructure. - 8.5.6 Bromsgrove District Local Plan (adopted January 2004) relevant saved policies within the - Policy DS9 Protection of Designated Environmental Areas; - Policy C9 Development Affecting SSSIs and NNRs; - Policy C10 Development Affecting SWSs and LNRs; - Policy C10A Development Affecting Other Wildlife Sites; - Policy C12 Wildlife Corridors; - Policy C17 Retention of Existing Trees; and - Policy C18 Retention of Existing Woodland. - 8.5.7 Bromsgrove Core Strategy 2 the Core Strategy document for Bromsgrove District is currently in preparation.
 The Draft Core Strategy Document (January 2011) contains one strategic objective and two core policies of relevance: - SO8 protect and enhance the unique character, quality and appearance of the historic and natural environment throughout the District; - CP17 Natural Environment; and - CP20 Water Management.